KyleEdwardDonaldson/Lighthouse/docs/themes.md

 title: Themes & Philosophy
 ---

-# Themes & Philosophy of the Tempest Rift
+# Themes & Philosophy of the Rift

 ## Connectivity vs. Fragility

 ### The Paradox of Connection

-The Tempest Rift represents humanity's eternal struggle with connection — it brings worlds together while threatening to tear them apart.
+The Rift represents humanity's eternal struggle with connection — it brings worlds together while threatening to tear them apart.

 **The Gift and the Curse**
 - Storm-rivers enable interplanetary civilization